Systaems

 5. Flexibility for Complex Programs

-Outcome-based models are particularly effective in long-term transformation initiatives where the impact evolves over time.
+Outcome-based models are particularly effective for long-term transformation initiatives in which impact evolves.

 Challenges in Implementing Outcome-Based Contracts